UK air traffic issue fixed but flight disruption to continue | Business

 UK air traffic issue fixed but flight disruption to continue

-Britain's National Air Traffic Service (NATS) was hit by a technical problem for several hours on Monday, causing widespread disruption to flights using UK airspace that airlines and airports said would continue for some time despite the issue being fixed.
-NATS had earlier had to restrict the flow of aircraft after the issue affected its system's ability to automatically process flight plans, with airlines and airports warning of delays and cancellations.
+Britain's National Air Traffic Service (NATS) was hit by a technical problem for several hours on Monday, causing widespread disruption to flights in UK airspace that it said would continue for some time even though the issue was fixed.
+The air traffic control agency earlier had to restrict the flow of aircraft when its automatic processing of flight plans malfunctioned, requiring them to be handled manually and causing flight delays and cancellations.

-"We have identified and remedied the technical issue affecting our flight planning system this morning.
-We are now working closely with airlines and airports to manage the flights affected as efficiently as possible," NATS said in a statement.
-"Our engineers will be carefully monitoring the system's performance as we return to normal operations."
+"It was fixed earlier on this afternoon.
+However, it will take some time for flights to return to normal, and we will continue to work with the airlines and the airports to recover the situation," NATS Operations Director Juliet Kennedy said in a video posted on its website.
+"Our absolute priority is safety and we will be investigating very thoroughly what happened today."

-British transport minister Mark Harper said he was working with NATS to help them manage affected flights and support passengers.
-Earlier Irish air traffic control provider AirNav Ireland said the issue, which struck during a public holiday in parts of Britain, was resulting in "significant delays for flights across Europe that are travelling to, from or through UK airspace".
+British Transport Minister Mark Harper said he was working with NATS to help it manage affected flights and support passengers.
+Irish air traffic control provider AirNav Ireland earlier said the issue, which struck during a public holiday in parts of Britain, was resulting in "significant delays for flights across Europe that are travelling to, from or through UK airspace".

 A spokesperson for London Heathrow, the busiest hub in western Europe, said schedules would remain significantly disrupted for the rest of the day.
 "We ask passengers to only travel to the airport if their flight is confirmed as still operating.
 Teams across Heathrow are working as hard as they can to minimise the knock-on impacts and assist those whose journeys have been affected," the spokesperson said.

-British Airways said its flights were being severely disrupted and it had made "significant changes" to its schedule, while other airlines, including Ryanair, also said some flights to and from the UK would be delayed or cancelled.
-Manchester Airport, London Stansted and London Gatwick were among the many UK airports who warned of delays and cancellations, while Dublin Airport said the issue had resulted in delays and cancellations to some flights into and out of the Irish capital.
+British Airways said its flights were severely disrupted and it had made "significant changes" to its schedule, while other airlines, including Ryanair, said some flights to and from the UK would be delayed or cancelled.
+Manchester Airport, London Stansted and London Gatwick were among the many UK airports that warned of delays and cancellations, while Dublin Airport said the problem affected some flights into and out of the Irish capital.

-Many passengers took to social media to say they were stuck on planes on the tarmac waiting to take off, or being held in airport buildings in Spain, Portugal, Greece, Israel and elsewhere on what is a traditionally busy travel day as the school holidays draw to a close.
-One Reuters witness who was held on the tarmac at Budapest for two hours before being taken off the plane said their pilot told passengers that they could face an 8-to-12-hour delay.
+Many passengers earlier took to social media to say they were stuck on planes on the tarmac waiting to take off, or being held in airport buildings in Spain, Portugal, Greece, Israel and elsewhere on what is a traditionally busy travel day as the school holidays draw to a close.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)